Home » Dinner » Beef and lamb recipes » Porcini Crusted Beef Tenderloin for Christmas

 Porcini Crusted Beef Tenderloin for Christmas

-Dried porcini mushrooms ground into a powder dust the outside of the tenderloin, enhancing the flavor of this delicate cut of meat.
+Porcini crusted beef tenderloin roast is the perfect Christmas dinner.
+This is our special occasion meal.
+Dried porcini mushrooms, ground into a powder, dust the outside of the tenderloin, enhancing the flavor of this delicate cut of meat.

 How to tie a tenderloin

 You’ll notice when you buy your whole beef tenderloin roast that one end is thinner than the other.
+In order for the beef to cook evenly, you’ll need to fold the narrow end under and tie it together.

-How to tie a beef tenderloin for roasting or searing
+How to slice beef tenderloin

 How to cook beef tenderloin